 Primary Areas of Settlement in the GTA (Social Atlas):

-Vaughan, Richmond Hill, Aurora, and City of Toronto (North York).
+Vaughan, Richmond Hill, Aurora, and the City of Toronto (North York).

 Communist control of Romania ended in 1989.
 Since then, economic reform was slow, but progress was made and Romania entered the European Union in 2007.
 Today, most Romanians identify as Orthodox.
 Although Romania is officially a secular state, the Orthodox Church remains dominant and religion continues to play a significant role in society.
 The Romanian Orthodox Church also has a significant presence outside of Romania.
 There are approximately 250 Romanian Orthodox churches in Europe and North America.